RonIovine/pshell/README.md

 #
 #  The default timeout for all commands can be changed
 #  by using the -t<timeout> option with no command,
-#  the current default timeout can be displayed with
+#  display the current default timeout with just -t
-#  just -t
 #
 #  Type '?' or 'help' at prompt for command summary
 #  Type '?' or '-h' after command for command usage